 Everything about your Amazon listing is marketing.
 Whether it’s your photos, your price, the title, or the description itself, all of these things can make or break your product.
 Split testing lets you change all of these.

-You’ve probably been tracking your keywords with Splitly already if you’ve been doing a Jump Send campaign, so right away you’ll have access to Split testing.
+You’ve probably been tracking your keywords with Splitly already if you’ve been doing a Jungle Scout campaign, so right away you’ll have access to Split testing.

 How to start split testing your Amazon listing

 - Sign up with Splitly (if you haven’t already).